Frequently Asked Questions

 Most psychologists have had 4 to 6 years of specialized training in psychology that includes diagnosing, providing therapy, and conducting assessments.
 Psychiatrists have had specialized training in psychiatry, a branch of medicine related to mental health disorders.
 Psychiatrists are uniquely able to prescribe medication and make medication recommendations.
 Master-level therapists may have 2 or more years of graduate training in an array of fields and may be licensed to provide therapy as a Licensed Professional Counselor, Marriage and Family Therapist, or Licensed Clinical Social Worker.

-The bottom line is talk to someone who has experience with your specific issues.
-Be up front with what you are seeking therapy for and ask them how comfortable they are with working with someone who has this issue.
+While I think that I am a great option if you live in DC, the bottom line is talk to someone who has experience with your specific issues.
+Be up front with what you are seeking help for and ask them how comfortable they are with working with someone who has this issue.

 For a more in-depth discussion check out http://www.veronicatonay.com/psychotherapist_types.html